Attilio Lombardo: International career

-During his career, Lombardo gained 18 caps for the Italy national side, between 1990 and 1997, scoring three goals, but injury and competition from other wide players, such as Donadoni, Di Livio, Pessotto, and Moriero, meant he was rarely a regular member of the national side, and Italy never called him up for a major tournament.
+During his career, Lombardo gained 18 caps for the Italy national side, between 1990 and 1997, scoring three goals, but injury and competition from other wide players, such as Donadoni, Di Livio, Pessotto and Moriero, meant he was rarely a regular member of the national side, and Italy never called him up for a major tournament.

 Style of play

-Regarded during his career as one of Sampdoria's best ever wingers, Lombardo's most recognisable characteristics as a footballer were his physical traits, as well as his exceptional pace, strength, stamina, and work-rate at both ends of the pitch, which allowed him to cover the right flank effectively; he also stood out for his professionalism, friendly personality, and dedication, which enabled him to avoid serious injuries for most of his career, and saw him make a name for himself as a consistent and decisive player for his teams, who was also a key figure in the dressing room.
+Regarded during his career as one of Sampdoria's best-ever wingers, Lombardo was known for his pace, strength, stamina, and work-rate at both ends of the pitch, which allowed him to cover the right flank effectively.
+He was also noted for his professionalism and dedication, which contributed to a career with few serious injuries, and he was regarded as a consistent player and a key figure in the dressing room.

-Although he was not gifted with particularly outstanding talent or technical ability, he nevertheless possessed good dribbling skills and control when running with the ball at speed, and he frequently utilized his acceleration, power and agility to beat opponents effectively in one-on-one situations.
+Although he was not particularly gifted with talent or technical ability, he nevertheless possessed good dribbling skills and control when running at speed, and he frequently utilised his acceleration, power and agility to beat opponents effectively in one-on-one situations.
 A tactically versatile and hard-working team player, he was also highly regarded for his creativity and accurate crossing ability as a winger, as well as his ability to start attacking plays and quick counter-attacks after his team won back the ball; furthermore, he was also known for his offensive contribution, composure, and eye for goal, although he also drew criticism at times for being wasteful in front of goal.